Debra Paget: The Ten Commandments

 The River's Edge (1957) was the last film she made for Fox.

 Post-Fox

 After that, Paget's career began to decline.
-She went to Paramount to play Cornel Wilde's love interest in Omar Khayyam (1957).
-She was the juvenile lead in From the Earth to the Moon (1958).
-A talented dancer and singer, Paget also had a successful nightclub act at the Flamingo Hotel in Las Vegas.
+She went to Paramount Pictures to play Cornel Wilde's love interest in Omar Khayyam (1957).
+She was the juvenile lead in From the Earth to the Moon (1958), based on the famous Jules Verne science fiction 1865 novel of near a century earlier.
+A talented dancer and singer, Paget also had a successful occasional nightclub act at the famous Flamingo Hotel in Las Vegas, Nevada.

 Europe

-In 1958, she traveled to Germany to headline the cast of Fritz Lang's two-film adventure saga, The Tiger of Eschnapur and The Indian Tomb (1959), a role that recalled her character in of Princess of the Nile.
+In 1958, she traveled to Germany to headline the cast of Fritz Lang's two-film adventure saga, The Tiger of Eschnapur and The Indian Tomb (1959), a role that recalled her character in Princess of the Nile.